-Bereavement leave will be granted by the department manager to any employee to enable him or her to take care of matters caused by the death of a member of his or her immediate family.
-Three days of pay will be granted for immediate family members which includes: mother, father, brother, sister, children, spouse/domestic partner.
+Bereavement leave will be granted by the Town Manager to any employee to enable him or her to take care of matters caused by the death of a member of his or her immediate family.
+Three days of pay will be granted for immediate family members which includes: mother, father, brother, sister, child, spouse/domestic partner, grandparent, grandchild, step-parent, step-sibling, step-child, parent-in-law, and sibling-in-law.
 Compensation for part-time employees shall be based on the employee's regular compensation for scheduled hours for which he or she is absent.